telemundo/ap-crawler/README.md

 # AP Crawler #

-AP Exchange crawler & fetcher.
+Crawls and fetches content from the AP Exchange website.

 ## Usage ##